 Use a damp rag, or put a little dishwashing soap on the rag, and gently rub at encrusted dirt until it softens and loosens.
-Never use a scotch-brite or other abrasive pad on the table, or any abrasive cleaner.
+Never use a scotch-brite or other abrasive pad on conference room tables, or any abrasive cleaner.
 Some common household cleaners also contain strong solvents, so only use soap and water to clean it.
-Donʼt use wax or use furniture polish, and never put lemon oil on it – you will end up with a sticky mess.
+Don’t use wax or use furniture polish, and never put lemon oil on it – you will end up with a sticky mess.
 Do not use cleaners that contain ammonia or bleach, as they can cause spotting.

 If you spill candle wax on the table, it can be gently scraped off with the edge of a credit card – but don’t use any metal implement for scraping.

 Cherry darkens significantly in the first year of service.
 This happens when light – any kind of light – hits the wood.
 Avoid leaving objects sitting on the table for more than a week in the same place, or you will find a lighter spot where the object was sitting.
 If this does happen, simply remove the object and the light spot will eventually darken to match the rest of the table.
-After the first two years, the table will be about as dark as it will get and you can leave objects in place for long periods.
+After the first two years, conference room tables will be about as dark as it will get and you can leave objects in place for long periods.

-Exposure to direct sunlight:
+Exposure to Direct Sunlight

 This can cause bleaching of natural and stained woods, and in severe cases can cause the wood to turn grey and start to decay.
-(Wood has evolved so that direct UV exposure hastens breakdown of the cellulose in the wood – this is part of the natural decay process).
+(Wood has evolved so that direct UV exposure hastens breakdown of the cellulose in the wood – this is part of the natural decay process.)
 If you have a room that has large windows, we recommend that the windows be coated with UV protective film.

 DO NOT put a glass cover on your table yourself.
 If done without proper engineering of the top, this can cause the table top to warp.
 We can design the table with a glass top, or you can use placemats.